cloudflare/cloudflare-docs/content/reference-architecture/architectures/sase.md

 - Disable file uploads/downloads to ensure sensitive company data is not sent to — or downloaded from — certain websites.
 - Disable keyboard input (in combination with other policies) to limit data being exposed, such as someone typing in passwords to a phishing site.

 Isolating web applications and applying policies to risky websites helps organizations limit data loss from cyber threats or user error.
 And, like many Cloudflare One capabilities, RBI can be leveraged across other areas of the SASE architecture.
 Cloudflare's [email security](https://www.cloudflare.com/learning/email-security/what-is-email-security/) service, for example, can automatically rewrite and isolate suspicious links in emails.
-This “email link isolation” capability helps protect the user from potential malicious activity such as credential harvesting phishing.
+This "email link isolation" capability helps protect the user from potential malicious activity such as credential harvesting phishing.

 #### Agentless DNS Filtering

 Another option for securing traffic via the Cloudflare network is to configure the device to forward DNS traffic to Cloudflare to be inspected and filtered.
 First [DNS locations](/cloudflare-one/policies/gateway/initial-setup/dns/#connect-dns-locations) are created which allow policies to be applied based on different network locations.
-They can be determined either by the source IP address for the request or you can use “[DNS over TLS](https://www.cloudflare.com/learning/dns/dns-over-tls/)" or “[DNS over HTTPS](https://www.cloudflare.com/learning/dns/dns-over-tls/)”.
+They can be determined either by the source IP address for the request or you can use "[DNS over TLS](https://www.cloudflare.com/learning/dns/dns-over-tls/)" or "[DNS over HTTPS](https://www.cloudflare.com/learning/dns/dns-over-tls/)".

 When using source IP addresses, either the device will need to be told which DNS servers to use, or the local DNS server on the network the device is connected to needs to forward all DNS queries to Cloudflare.
 For DNS over TLS or HTTPS support, the devices need to be configured and support varies.
 Our recommendation is to use DNS over HTTPS which has wider operating system support.